Do you have a yoga blog?

 Using these on-page SEO techniques and including your keywords within them, helps search engines to more accurately identify what information is on your web page.
 If they can more accurately assess what your page is about, then they can suggest it to more people when it is searched for.

-Simply put, you are making it easier for people to find your website, which will help to boost traffic to your yoga website.
+Simply put, you are making it easier for people to find your website.
+And that will help to boost traffic to your yoga website.

 I hope you found this helpful!
 Please add your comments and questions below and in the meantime download my useful YOGA BLOG CHECKLIST!